Skip to main content

 Use result.result for your returned value.
 Use result.page, result.status, and result.observation to decide the next step or to preserve evidence.

-Write Playwright for agents
+Write browser code for agents

 When a coding agent or app writes snippets, keep them small and inspectable: